 Option 7: Jenner, CA

 There is a very unique restaurant with an equally unique view of the Russian River estuary and it is called Russian House #1.
-It was featured on SF Eater.
+It was even featured on SF Eater!
 This restaurant has no menu and no prices!
-When you are done eating from the Russian buffet you pay what you want.
+When you are done eating you pay what you want.
 You will certainly eat something unique at this restaurant with interesting blends of spices.
-And my kids always enjoy eating with an overlook of the Russian River below!
+And my kids always enjoy eating outside with an overlook of the Russian River below!

 So, back to the road trip!
 Once you are in Jenner, you are at the end of the Russian River!
 Hop onto Highway 116 which parallels the river and you will soon be to Monte Rio and then Guerneville.
 If staying at Lucky Bend Lookout then your drive will take 20 minutes from Jenner.